 - How to Fix a Broken Lock on SD Cards | WikiHow

-Card Not Recognized
+Chapter 2: Memory Card Not Recognized

 - My SD Card does not Work or Cannot be Read | Computer Hope

-- How do You Recover Data from a microSD Card that Cannot be Read? | How-To Geek
+- How to Recover Data from a microSD Card That Cannot Be Read | How-To Geek

-- "You Need to Format the Disk in Drive” Error Message | SanDisk
+- What to Do with “You Need to Format the Disk in Drive” Error Message | SanDisk

-- Fix Damaged MicroSD Card That cannot be Formatted | SuperUser
+- Fix Damaged MicroSD Card That Cannot Be Formatted | SuperUser

 - Virus Hiding Folders/Files in Memory Card | CCM